Mario Kart Tour arrives on iOS and Android on September 25 – TechCrunch

 Nintendo’s next mobile game, Mario Kart Tour, will be available on iOS and Android devices starting on September 25.
 The official Twitter account for the game revealed the launch date, and shared the pre-registration link where users of both platforms can sign up to get the game when it launches.

-The mobile instalment of Nintendo’s incredibly popular cart racing franchise was originally announced last year, and at that time had a planned launch window of sometime before the end of March 2019.
-Nintendo later updated that date to sometime during this summer, in order to “improve [the] quality of the application and expand the content offerings after launch,” according to a statement in one of the game-maker’s earnings reports.
+The mobile installment of Nintendo’s incredibly popular cart-racing franchise was originally announced last year, and at that time had a planned launch window of sometime before the end of March 2019.
+Nintendo later updated that date to sometime during this summer in order to “improve [the] quality of the application and expand the content offerings after launch,” according to a statement in one of the game-maker’s earnings reports.

-September 25 is actually technically after the end of summer, the last day of which is officially on September 23, but it’s pretty close.
+September 25 is technically after the end of summer, the last day of which is officially September 23, but it’s pretty close.
 Nintendo also released Dr. Mario World earlier this year, so it’s been a busy year for the company in terms of launching mobile adaptations of its popular franchises.

 Mario Kart Tour had a closed beta in the U.S. and Japan, which was Android-only, earlier this year.
 Details from the beta include a look at the rather expansive roster, as well as a lot of in-game purchase mechanics that might frustrate fans of the main series.